NEW ANGLIA MANUSCRIPT PRIZE

 Sponsored by the National Centre for Writing

 Sponsored by the National Centre for Writing in Norwich, the New Anglia Manuscript Prize recognises the best new writing from Suffolk and Norfolk in the form of a debut novel from an unpublished writer.
+We hope to run the prize again in 2022.

 Lucy Dixon, Choked